 To begin your career as a speech-language pathologist, you will need to earn state licensure through the Board of Examiners for Speech-Language Pathology, which requires earning a master’s degree or higher from an accredited institution, completing a postgraduate clinical fellowship, and passing the national SLP exam.

-Follow these steps to become a licensed speech-language pathologist in South Dakota:
+Follow these steps to become a licensed speech therapist in South Dakota:

 Step 1.
-Complete a Qualifying Master’s Degree Program in Speech-Language Pathology
+Earn a Speech Therapist Degree: Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

 You must first earn a master’s degree or higher in speech-language pathology from an American Speech-Language Hearing Association Council on Academic Accreditation (CAA)-accredited program.